 Research has found the 30-minute time trial method to be a good predictor of velocity and HR at the LT (McGehee et al., 2005).
 If using this method you can measure your average heart rate, over your final 20 minutes and your average speed, or power, over the full duration of the time trial.

 Your average speed/power and heart rate should equate – to a reasonable level of accuracy – with your lactate threshold.

 Functional Threshold Power Test (FTP)

-Functional threshold power represents the average power that you can sustain for 60mins.
-The FTP test essentially involves a 20minute time trial at the max effort you can sustain for 20minutes.
+So what is FTP?
+This represents the average power that you can sustain for 60mins.
+The FTP test essentially involves a 20minute time trial; completed at the maximum effort you can sustain for 20minutes.

-During the test you record your average power.
+During the test you record your average power and heart rate.
 The average power is then multiplied by 0.95 to give an estimation of FTP.
 This can then be used to set specific training intensities, using percentages of your estimated FTP.

 Critical power (Stryd footpod)